vietnd69/dst-api-webdocs/docs/api-vanilla/components/perishable.md

 - `Inventoryitem` - Containers affect perish rate
 - `FoodMemory` - For tracking when food was eaten

+## See also

+- [Edible Component](edible.md) - For food values that change as items spoil
+- [Cookable Component](cookable.md) - For cooking effects on spoilage rates
+- [Stackable Component](stackable.md) - For stacking perishable items
+- [Container Component](container.md) - For containers that preserve items
+- [Eater Component](eater.md) - For consuming perishable food

 ## Example: Creating a Perishable Food Item

 ```lua